 We ensured all of our resources work seamlessly between our programs:

-- Handouts and information sheets can be used by educators, students and families without any updates or customizations,
+- Educators, students and families can use handouts and information sheets without any updates or customizations,

 - They can be viewed as “levels” and work as standalone opportunities or together to create a comprehensive program year after year that advances learning and understanding,